 Thesis, ICPS 470

 Students must complete a thesis that engages with or relates to international and/or comparative policy via subject material, theories, processes, or mechanisms.
 A research proposal for the thesis should be turned in to the committee by noon of Monday of the fourth week of the first semester of the senior year via the HSS moodle.
 The home department will assign an advisor.
-Based on the proposal and the advisor’s recommendation, the committee will assign a first draft reader, typically from a different discipline than the home department, for the thesis.
+Based on the proposal and the advisor’s recommendation, the committee will assign an ICPS reader from a different discipline than the home department for the thesis.
+This may be a first draft reader or may be a second reader on the orals committee.

 Because the ICPS thesis is an interdisciplinary thesis, students should consider carefully why they are writing an interdisciplinary thesis and how it might be done.
 This is a different sort of question from simply comparing two countries or applying policies of one country to another.
 An interdisciplinary thesis also borrows perspectives, techniques or methods from different disciplines.